crmathieu/shortest-path/README.md

 Let’s try those steps out.
 Of all the nodes, we only know the distance it takes to get to one — Fullstack — because the distance is 0.
 It’s where we’re starting!
 From there, we check the neighboring nodes.
 We see that Dubliner has a weight of 2, and so we add that to the distance it took to get where we are, which is 0.
 We do the same for Starbucks and Dig Inn.
 Since these distances are shorter than any distance we previously knew, we record the distance it takes to get to these nodes as 2, 6, and 7, respectively, and we add them to our line of nodes to visit next.
 We also update our record of the last node we were on when we got to those now-shortest paths, adding an entry for each one and pointing them toward Fullstack.
 This is how we’ll trace our path back to where we started.

 We move to another node, the one first up in our line.
 Right now that’s the Dubliner.
 Now, here’s where the algorithm starts to reveal its glory.
 If we check the neighboring nodes, we see that the distance it takes to get to Starbucks is 5.
 We got that by adding the distance it took us to to the Dubliner (2) plus the weight of the edge between the Dubliner and Starbucks (3).
 Now let’s check our records.
 The shortest distance we have on file for Starbucks is 6.
 Wait, that’s longer!
 We just found a faster route to Starbucks!
 Now we can update two sets of records: First, we update the shortest known distance to Starbucks.
-Then we update our parent trace, changing our entry for Starbucks to point to Dubliner — the node we were on when we found the shortest distance to reach it.
+Then we update our backtrace map, changing our entry for Starbucks to point to Dubliner — the node we were on when we found the shortest distance to reach it.

 A key part of this approach is maintaining an ordered line of nodes to visit next.
 To set up that part of the algorithm, we’ll create a priority queue.
 A regular queue is first-in, first-out.
 A priority queue, however, doesn’t just place elements at the end of the line.
 It places them in order based on the weight each element has.
 Think of a regular queue as a grocery store line and a priority queue as the intake of an emergency room.
 Our priority queue will use 2 methods: _**Insert**_ that will place a new element in the queue based on its priority (here the distance), and _**DequeueFirst**_ that removes the first element (the highest priority) from the queue and returns it.